MMaDA-VLA: Large Diffusion Vision-Language-Action Model with Unified Multi-Modal Instruction and Generation: Methodology

 \subsection{Learning Objective}

-During both pre-training and fine-tuning, we randomly replace tokens in the generation part of the sequence $x$ with a special mask token \mask.
-The number of masked tokens $N=\sum_{i=1}^{n}\mathbf{1}[x_{i}^{m}=\mask]$ is determined by a mask ratio sampled via cosine scheduling \citep{DBLP:conf/cvpr/ChangZJLF22}, where $x^{m}$ denotes the masked version of the ground-truth sequence $x$, and $n$ is the sequence length.
+During both pre-training and fine-tuning, we sample a diffusion step $s$ and randomly replace tokens in the generation part of the sequence $x$ with a special mask token \mask according to the corresponding cosine mask schedule \citep{DBLP:conf/cvpr/ChangZJLF22}.
+Let $x^{(s)}\sim q_s(\cdot\mid x)$ denote the resulting masked sequence at diffusion step $s$, where $q_s$ is the corresponding forward corruption process.
+The number of masked tokens is $N_s=\sum_{i=1}^{n}\mathbf{1}[x_{i}^{(s)}=\mask]$, where $n$ is the sequence length.

 Under the unified framework, we adopt a single learning objective for the entire sequence across all modalities: